Pericardial fluid Gram stain

 You will be asked not to eat or drink anything for several hours before the test.
 A chest x-ray or ultrasound may be done before the test to identify the area of fluid collection.

 You will feel pressure and some pain as the needle is inserted into the chest and when the fluid is removed.
-Your doctor should be able to give you pain medicine so that the procedure does not hurt very much.
+Your health care provider will likely give you pain medicine so that the procedure is not too uncomfortable.

 Why the Test is Performed